CMIS-TAMU/cmis_events/ARCHITECTURE_QUICK_REFERENCE.md

 ✅ **Type-Safe:** End-to-end type safety with tRPC
 ✅ **Secure:** Row-Level Security at database level
 ✅ **Scalable:** Serverless architecture with auto-scaling
+✅ **Intelligent:** Vector embeddings for semantic search and matching
 ✅ **Modern:** Latest technologies and best practices
 ✅ **Complete:** All features implemented and tested